 The last few days have been quite turbulent and also a bit crazy.
 But they were also one: strengthening.
 I did not expect so much news, encouragement and good encouragement - on the contrary, I had great respect for this step.
 You have been so tolerant, understanding and interested, that was just beautiful.
 I know that many have sent me thanks, but for me it is a great thank you.
 For the support, the support, the encouragement and your activism, on a small and a large scale.
 We are many and we want to be more ❤️ ⠀⠀⠀⠀⠀⠀⠀⠀⠀ English: The last few days have been quite turbulent and so a bit crazy.
 But they were one thing: empowering.
 I did not expect so much encouragement and positive reactions - on the contrary, I had so much respect for becoming politically more engaged.
 You have been so tolerant, understanding and interested, that was just beautiful.
 I know that you have many thanks, but it is time to return the gratitude.
 I thank you deeply for the support, the encouragement and your activism, be it small or large scale.
 We are many and we want to be more ❤️ ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Photo @jennandthecamera

-Daria's secret in terms of zero waste: When washing use a so-called Guppyfriend washing bag, which prevents the microplastic particles from entering the wastewater.
-And do not use a plastic shaver for shaving, but one made of metal, a so-called razor.
+Daria's insider tip when it comes to zero waste: Use a so-called Guppyfriend washing bag when washing, which prevents microplastic particles from getting into the wastewater.
+And don't use a plastic razor for shaving, but one made of metal, a so-called safety razor.

-Another German Community forms that Zero Waste Germany, Here you can learn everything about zero waste, get suggestions and ideas and you can talk with like-minded people.
-Alternatives are presented and the latest Zero Waste products are presented.
-The nice thing is that you can not only exchange ideas with the two founders Hannah and Inga, but with many like-minded people from the community.
+Another German community forms that Zero Waste Germany.
+Here you can find out everything about zero waste, get suggestions and ideas and you can exchange ideas with like-minded people.
+Alternatives are shown and the latest zero waste products are presented.
+The nice thing is that you can not only exchange ideas with the two founders Hannah and Inga, but also with many like-minded people from the community.